Site / Methodology

 Source-backed context

-Evidence rows keep source type, used-for labels, freshness, and review state visible instead of burying them in prose.
+Evidence rows keep source type, used-for labels, freshness, and review context visible instead of burying them in prose.

 02